DMovies - Your platform for thought-provoking cinema

 The problem is that instead of Brechtian alienation, Family Times instead lapses into confusion.
 I couldn’t work out who some of the characters were even after watching the film for nearly two hours (the movie does overstay its welcome, with a runtime of 116 minutes).
 There are some good moments though, such as when the little daughter Hilla sings a Christmas carol only to be interrupted by her alcoholic grandfather defecating on the carpet.
 Well, shit happens.
 And so does piss, as we find out later.
 A few drops of humour, however, as not enough to enhance the flavour of the movie as a whole.
 The outcome is a film audacious in its aesthetic austerity, clouded by a maundering script and poor character development.

-Family Time showed at the 22nd Transylvania International Film Festival, in Cluj Napoca.
-DMovies is live at the event unearthing the dirty gems exclusively for you.
+Family Time showed at the 22nd Transylvania International Film Festival, in Cluj Napoca, when this piece was originally written.
+Also showing at the 41st Turin International Film Festival.

 By Victor Fraga - 15-06-2023